You can still live a little with many events and things to do without leaving home

 The Palms | 145 Sir Lowry Road | Woodstock | Cape Town | +27(0)21 461 2612

-Super Cool Factor: This establishment was formally known as the Groote Schuur Zoo.
-It was a very popular attraction in its day and was free of charge to the public.
+Super Cool Factor:Formally known as the Groote Schuur Zoo, it was a very popular attraction in its day and was free of charge to the public.
 The most prominent feature of the zoo today is the Lion’s Den, which can still be clearly seen.

 Rhodes Memorial Street | Rondebosch

-The Rundown: Blue Rock Resort in Helderberg Rural offers adrenaline junkies a unique method of skiing that propels participants forward using an overhead cable system (with an electronic motor) rather than a boat.
+The Rundown: Blue Rock Resort in Helderberg Rural offers adrenalin junkies a unique method of skiing that propels participants forward using an overhead cable system (with an electronic motor) rather than a boat.
 The cable system allows skiers to take to the water of the Western Cape’s only clear water lake in groups.

-Cost: Rates range from R185 to R420p/p and exclude entrance fee to the resort, which ranges from R50–R55 for adults, R40–R45 for kids under age 16, and R30 to R35 for little ones under the age of six.
+Cost: Rates range from R185 to R420pp and exclude entrance fee to the resort, which cost R50–R55 for adults, R40–R45 for kids under-16 and R30–R35 for under-6.

 Blue Rock | Sir Lowry’s Pass Road | Somerset West | +27(0)21 858 1330

-The Rundown: This thrilling trampoline park (one of the first in South Africa) allows you to jump to your heart’s content in a safe environment that’s fit for all ages.
-The massive facility boasts over 17,000sq.ft of interconnected wall-to-wall trampolines, two dodgeball courts, three basketball slam-dunk lanes, two long trampoline lanes perfect for doing flips, a battle beam (a ledge on which two participants battle it out using beams over the foam pit) and lots more.
+The Rundown: This thrilling trampoline park allows you to jump to your heart’s content in a safe environment and is suitable for all ages.
+The massive facility has interconnected wall-to-wall trampolines, two dodgeball courts, three basketball slam-dunk lanes, two long trampoline lanes perfect for doing flips, a battle beam (a ledge on which two participants battle it out using beams over the foam pit) and lots more.